 1. I already work with the singing bowls, (have been to Nepal, India, etc.), may I join your classes at the advanced level?

-The sound massage is a particular method of working with sound and singing bowls.
-All advanced levels build upon the knowledge acquired in the Level 1.
-So unless you have already completed a Level 1, for example in another country, we will welcome you in Level 1 in Australia.
+Our Sound Programme Training is a particular method of working with sound and singing bowls.
+All advanced levels build upon the knowledge acquired in the Basic Level.
+So unless you have already completed a Basic Level, we will welcome you in our Basic Level in Australia.

 2. Do I have to buy your bowls when I join your classes?